 Monoamine Oxidase (MAO) inhibitors have historically been associated with DILI; however, this is likely to have been due to reactive metabolites related to the presence of a hydrazine moiety in many earlier examples, and not to on-target hepatotoxicity [116]

 There seems top be little evidence linking motilin receptor ligands to hepatotoxicity.
 The macrolide antibiotic erythromycin is associated with a low rate DILI , which is believed to occur via an allergic mechanism; however, the frequency of use means such cases are not uncommon [117].
 A hemiketal metabolite of drug is a motilin receptor agonist, responsible for the well-known GI side-effects [118].
-However, there is no evidence linking this activity to the hepatotoxicity
+However, there is no evidence linking this activity to the hepatotoxicity.

 The epithetial sodium channel ENaC works with the Na+/K+-ATPase pump in maintaining sodium ion homeostasis [119], which as has been noted above, is important in bile acid homeostasis.
 However, this assay is based on the voltage-gated sodium channel.
 While the multi-target antiarrythmic drug Dronedarone has some activity at this channel, and has a mild association with clinical DILI [120], there is no reason to believe this is due to the sodium channel activity.

 There seems to be no evidence that activity at the NMDA receptor is responsible for DILI.
-The NMDA receptor antagonist Memantine is only rarely associated with liver damage in clinical use, and there is no reason to believe this is an on-target effect [121]
+The NMDA receptor antagonist Memantine is only rarely associated with liver damage in clinical use, and there is no reason to believe this is an on-target effect [121].

+Thus, it appears that some of these targets do appear to be legitimate hepatotoxicity antitargets, and for others there is at least a plausible mechanism by which they might be involved in DILI.
+Some caution should be exercised in the latter cases, however.
+For example, the involvement of CA inhibitors in hepatotoxicity is genuine but indirect and these compounds are unlikely to induce DILI in those without serious preexisting liver disease.
+It might thus be somewhat misleading to characterize such a target as a hepatotoxicity anti-target.

-Thus, it appears that targets do should in the latter cases.
-Fgenuine but Furthermorethe connection with hepatotoxicity is, at best, very weak; this seems to be particularly the case with the GPCRs in the list.
+Furthermore, for several targets here the connection with hepatotoxicity is, at best, very weak; this seems to be particularly the case with the GPCRs in the list.
 Several of these are targets of very widely used drugs, and any on-target hepatotoxicity should be very evident.
-However, sufficiently large patient population means there may be many cases even though the actual rate is very low.
-In addition, idiosyncratic toxicities are generally not on-target effects of a parent drug, but mediated by metabolites through a variety of mechanisms [122]y
+However, a sufficiently large patient population means there may be many cases of idiosyncratic toxicity observed, even though the actual rate is very low.
+In addition, idiosyncratic toxicities are generally not on-target effects of a parent drug, but mediated by metabolites through a variety of mechanisms [122].
+Thus, while there may be many cases of DILI recorded against a drug with a particular therapeutic target, that target may not in reality be associated with hepatotoxicity in any meaningful way.

 In conclusion, this list of hepatotoxicity anti-targets is interesting due to the mechanistic diversity it suggests.
 However, in many cases, further literature research would be required to find evidence corroborating their involvement with hepatotoxicity and/or providing mechanistic rationales for their inclusion.